dotnet/runtime/src/tools/linker/docs/illink-tasks.md

 Sometimes an application may include multiple versions of the same assembly.
 This may happen when portable apps include platform-specific managed code, which gets placed in the `runtimes` directory of the publish output.
-In such cases, the linker will pick one of the duplicate assemblies to analyze.
+In such cases, the trimmer will pick one of the duplicate assemblies to analyze.
 This means that dependencies of the un-analyzed duplicates may not be included in the application, so you may need to root such dependencies manually.